mjvoges/llm-biobenchmark-tracking/README.md

-# An evaluation of SOA LLMs on biological benchmarks to observe performance trendlines.
+# An evaluation of SOTA LLMs on biological benchmarks to observe performance trendlines.

 ## Description